Usbac/borealis/docs/en/stdlib/string.md

 `rightTrim(string str, string substr = ' '): string`

-Strips a subtring from the end of a string.
+Strips a substring from the end of a string.

 ```borealis
 String.rightTrim(' hey there '); # Returns ' hey there'